huharun/kaggle_projects/README.md

 - Implemented a content-based recommendation system using TF-IDF and cosine similarity to suggest similar talks.
 - Tools used: Python, pandas, NumPy, matplotlib, seaborn, scikit-learn, XGBoost.

+## Animal Face Classification

+- Loaded and explored the AFHQ dataset with cat, dog, and wild images.
+- Applied image preprocessing and augmentation for training and validation.
+- Built a ResNet18 model using transfer learning to classify animal faces.
+- Trained the model for 5 epochs, achieving high accuracy on validation data.
+- Implemented prediction for new images, displaying the animal class.
+- Tools used: Python, PyTorch, torchvision, PIL, NumPy.